 - A percentage of favorable ratings for that seller.

-A vendor who receives at least ten favorable review scores from eBay receives a yellow star next to their profile on the product list.
+A vendor who receives at least ten favorable reviews from eBay receives a yellow star next to their profile on the product list.
 When the seller gets more favorable reviews, the stars shift color.
 The following colors are available:

 - Yellow: 10 customer reviews.